MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/cloud-migration-plan-prepare-gp.md

 1. [Create a full backup](/sql/relational-databases/backup-restore/create-a-full-database-backup-sql-server) of the on-premises production database.
 Differential or partial backups aren't supported as they don't include Change Tracking data required for replication runs.
 <!--1.
 Optionally, deploy the backup database to an Azure SQL Database for improved performance.
 See [Optimizing Cloud Migration Performance](migration-optimize-replication.md).-->
 1. Complete the usual preparation steps on the backup on-premises database and address any issues that arise.
-1. Complete the cloud migration setup, including chosoing the companies to migrate.
+1. Complete the cloud migration setup, including choosing the companies to migrate.
 1. Run the first [replication run](migrate-data-replication-run.md) and address any issues that arise.
 1. Within the change tacking period set up on the on-premises production database in step 1, overwrite the backup database with a new full backup to replicate data that is new or modified since the backup created in step 2.
    > [!NOTE]